GreptimeTeam/docs/docs/nightly/en/user-guide/operations/disaster-recovery/dr-solution-for-standalone.md

-# DR solution for Standalone
+# DR solution for GreptimeDB Standalone